 How Does the AUDIT Work?

 The AUDIT works by assessing alcohol consumption patterns, dependence symptoms, and alcohol-related harm through a structured 10-question format.
-Developed by the World Health Organization (WHO), it serves as a standardized alcohol use screening tool to identify hazardous drinking and potential alcohol use disorder (AUD).
 Each question is scored from 0 to 4, with a total score ranging from 0 to 40, where higher scores indicate a greater risk of alcohol-related problems.

 The test measures three key areas: alcohol intake (questions 1–3), symptoms of alcohol dependence (questions 4–6), and alcohol-related consequences (questions 7–10).
 A score of 8 or higher suggests hazardous drinking, while 16 or more indicates a high likelihood of alcohol dependence.
-According to research by Saunders JB et L. 1993, titled “Development of the Alcohol Use Disorders Identification Test (AUDIT): WHO Collaborative Project on Early Detection of Persons with Harmful Alcohol Consumption–II,” AUDIT has a sensitivity of 92% and a specificity of 94% for detecting harmful alcohol use.
+AUDIT has a sensitivity of 92% and a specificity of 94% for detecting harmful alcohol use.
 This high accuracy makes it a reliable diagnostic method for healthcare providers to determine intervention strategies, such as brief counseling or structured treatment programs.

-What are Questions Found in the AUDIT Questionnaire?
+What are the Questions Found in the AUDIT Questionnaire?

 1. Frequency of Alcohol Consumption